osrf/gazebo_tutorials/logging_playback/tutorial.md

 The initial description contains complete information about everything in the world, from the scene to the entities present.

-After that, every time something moves in simulation, a new world state is recorded.
+After that, every time something changes in simulation, a new world state is recorded.
 World states are much simpler, as they only contain information about what changed, such as:

-* Simulation stats such as the current simulation time and the number of physics iterations.
+* Simulation statistics such as the current simulation time and the number of physics iterations.

 * Current state of each model in the scene, as well as the state of each link and joint in the model.
 This includes information such as instantaneous pose,